-EEABS: Evaluation of the impact of Essex Community Action Site (ECAS) upon Attitudes, Behaviour and public health Systems during the COVID-19 pandemic.
+Evaluation of the impact of Essex Community Action Site upon Attitudes, Behaviour and public health Systems during the COVID-19 pandemic.
 Essex

 What does the research mean for Local Authorities?

 A social media community page was set up in Essex to enable statutory partners to respond to the wants and needs of the community during the pandemic.
-The project was a rapid response by Essex County Council shortly after the first lockdown in March 2020 and adopted a digital community development approach to cultivate digital social action into physical social action.
+The project was a rapid response by Essex County Council shortly after the first lockdown in March 2020 and adopted a digital community development approach to cultivate physical Community action out of digital interaction.

 What does the evaluation research mean for the Public?